MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/set-up-gateway.md

 1. Install the most recent [Microsoft .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) listed in the _System Requirements_ section on the [gateway download page](https://www.microsoft.com/download/details.aspx?id=53127) onto the machine.

-1. [Install](/data-integration/gateway/service-gateway-install) the [most recent version of the on-premises data gateway](/data-integration/gateway/service-gateway--monthly-updates) onto the machine.
+1. [Install](/data-integration/gateway/service-gateway-install) the [most recent version of the on-premises data gateway](/data-integration/gateway/service-gateway-monthly-updates) onto the machine.
 The on-premises data gateways are updated monthly.
-Be sure to develop a plan of action to regularly [update on-premises data gateways](/data-integration/gateway/service-gateway-update?source=recommendations) to ensure optimal performance.
+You should develop a plan to regularly monitor and [update on-premises data gateways](/data-integration/gateway/service-gateway-update?source=recommendations) to ensure optimal performance.

 1. Install most recent version of [Microsoft C++ Runtime DLLs](/cpp/windows/latest-supported-vc-redist?view=msvc-170&preserve-view=true).
 SAP's NCo 3.1 download requires this library to support the .NET Framework.